Bills vs Falcons Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 13)

 Buffalo vs Atlanta Prop Picks (AI)

-Remi is pouring through tons of data on each line.
+AI algorithm Remi is pouring through mountains of data on each team.
 In fact, anytime the Bills and Falcons play there’s always several intriguing observations to key in on.
 Not to mention games played at Mercedes-Benz Stadium in Oct rarely follow normal, predictable patterns.

 Buffalo vs Atlanta Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over mountains of data from every past game between the Bills and Falcons and using recursive machine learning and cutting-edge AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over tons of data from every angle between the Bills and Falcons and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most watching on the linear correlation of weight knucklehead sportsbettors tend to put on Buffalo’s strength factors between a Bills team going up against a possibly tired Falcons team.
-We’ve found the true game analytics might reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the linear correlation of emphasis emotional bettors often put on Atlanta’s strength factors between a Bills team going up against a possibly deflated Falcons team.
+In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.